Comprehensive Psycho-Educational Assessments:

 - Phone communication with educators, physicians and/or therapists (as needed).

-- 2-hour parent feedback meeting to review the assessment results and provide recommendations for treatment and/or recommendations (conducted by Dr. Bahador and Dr. Daley).
+- 2-hour parent feedback meeting to review the assessment results and provide recommendations for treatment and/or recommendations.

-Dr. Bahador and Dr. Daley work very well with children and adolescents, including those with special needs.
-They offer a safe and supportive environment to make the testing process a positive and engaging experience for children of all ages.
-They treat children and adolescents with tremendous respect, understanding and compassion.
+Dr. Bahador works very well with children and adolescents, including those with special needs.
+She offers a safe and supportive environment to make the testing process a positive and engaging experience for children of all ages.
+She treats children and adolescents with tremendous respect, understanding and compassion.
 This enables them to feel comfortable during the testing process and also motivates them to try their best, which helps to obtain the most accurate results.

-Areas that may be evaluated during an assessment:
+Areas that may be evaluated during an assessment based on the presenting questions and concerns:

 Executive functioning (i.e., planning, organization, working memory, self-monitoring)